 What’s an Xcelerator Block?

-An Xcelerator Block (XB) is an optimized hardware implementation of a given function, process or behavior that resides on the programmable portion of FPGA fabric.
+An Xcelerator Block (XB) is an optimized hardware implementation of a given function or algorithm that resides on the programmable portion of FPGA fabric.
 XBs communicate with the FPGA-based AVR microcontroller through the addressable register interface.

 - Floating Point Math